mountaincharlie/project-one-rock-climbing/README.md

 ## Accessability [**to complete**]
 ---

+Done:
+* Made the main navigation links 'button' elements instead of 'divs' [semantic html]

+To do:
 * how you considered it in your design
     * aria-labels
     * semantics html [buttons instead of divs]